adafruit/ci-arduino/README.md

 # Travis CI Arduino Init Script [![Build Status](https://travis-ci.com/adafruit/travis-ci-arduino.svg?branch=master)](https://travis-ci.com/adafruit/travis-ci-arduino)

-The purpose of this repo is to create a centrally managed dependency install script for all Adafruit Arduino Library Travis CI configs.
+The purpose of this repo is to create a centrally managed dependency install script for all Adafruit Arduino Library Travis CI and Github Actions configs.
 This will allow us to easily update the install steps without having to manually or programatically update 100+ `.travis.yml` files.